Ways to overcome the uk summer drought

 Crop Spraying

-With hotter and drier weather comes an abundance of bugs and we know how this can negatively impact a farm.
+With hot weather comes annoying pests that can wreak havoc on your farm.
 Crop spraying will help to abolish as many of the critters as possible to keep your produce safe and uneaten.
 Without the development of crop spraying, many yields would suffer losses, not to mention the fact insecticides can help to combat human and animal diseases.

 Compost and Mulch